Recommended portfolio from DNB Carnegie

 Important information

-The weekly recommendations are based on a report prepared by DNB Carnegie, a division of DNB Bank ASA.
+This week's recommendations are based on a report prepared by DNB Carnegie, a division of DNB Bank ASA.
 DNB Bank ASA is part of the DNB Group.
 This report is based on information obtained from public sources that DNB Carnegie believes to be reliable, but which DNB Carnegie has not independently verified.
-DNB Carnegie therefore provides no guarantees, representations or warranties as to the accuracy or completeness.
+DNB Carnegie therefore provides no guarantees, business entertaining or warranties for accuracy or completeness.
 This report does not contain, and does not attempt to contain, all material information about the companies named.

-All opinions expressed here on this page reflect DNB Carnegie's assessment at the time the report was prepared.
+All opinions expressed here on the page reflect DNB Carnegie's assessment at the time the report was prepared.
 Recommendations may change without notice.